Minneapolis–Saint Paul: Buildings and structures

 The tallest buildings in Minneapolis are, left to right, the IDS Center, Capella Tower and the Wells Fargo Center.

 The 11 tallest buildings and 16 of the 17 tallest buildings in the area are in downtown Minneapolis.
 There is some dispute over which building is the tallest—most Minnesotans think of the IDS Center if asked, but most sources seem to agree that Capella Tower is slightly taller.
 In early 2005, it was found that the IDS Center is taller by a 16 ft washroom garage on top, bringing its height to 792 ft.
 Capella Tower and the Wells Fargo Center differ in height by a foot or two.
 The tallest building in St. Paul is Wells Fargo Place, at 471 ft.

 Buildings have gone up and been torn down rapidly across the region.
 Some city blocks have been demolished six or seven times since the mid-19th century.
 No single architectural style dominates the region.
 The cities have a mishmash of different designs, although structures from a few eras stand out.
 There were once many stone buildings in the Richardsonian Romanesque style (or at least Romanesque-inspired variants).
 Minneapolis City Hall is one prominent example of this, though buildings of all types—including personal residences such as the James J. Hill House—were similarly designed.

-A few decades later, Art Deco brought several structures that survive today, including St. Paul City Hall, the Foshay Tower, and the Minneapolis Post Office.
-The style of buildings in the two cities varies greatly.
+A few decades later, several Art Deco structures were built, including St. Paul City Hall, the Foshay Tower, and the Minneapolis Post Office.
+The two cities' architecture varies greatly.
 In Minneapolis, the trend has been toward sleek lines and modern glass facades, while Saint Paul tends to follow a more traditional style to better accompany its older structures.